rapid7/insightconnect-plugins/box/help.md

 #### Upload File

 This action is used to upload a file.
 Input "0" for root folder.
-Include extention in filename.
+Include extension in filename.

 ##### Input